aptise/peter_sslers/README.md

 #### `is_deactivated` and `is_revoked`

 If a certificate is not "active", only one of these will be `True`.
 If an inactive certificate was deactivated, then it can be activated and this flag will reverse.
-If the certificate was revoked, it is permanent and can not be re-activated.
+If the certificate was revoked, it is permanent and should not be re-activated.

 ## Domain Queue